a-kossakowski/bioinfo_scripts_Python/README.md

 Retrieves scientific papers data (title, abstract, and authors) linked to specified genes from UniProt, using a set of user-defined keywords (terms).

 ### `protein_taxa_assignment.py`
-Assigns the order of taxonomy for each protein by searching for it inside a proteome file and assigning a proteome ID, which is transferred to a taxa name.
+Assigns the order of taxonomy for each protein by searching inside a proteome file and assigning a proteome ID, which is transferred to a taxa name.

 ### `retrive_seqs_with_pattern.py`
 Retrieves FASTA sequences from a given directory based on a given pattern.
-It searches a .fasta file for sequences that contain a specified pattern.

 ## Usage